chromadrive/iosdecal-textbook/docs/complex-apps/splitviews.md

 }
 ```

-Whenever you switch the item, we want the UI to refresh itself and update the details displayed in the outlets.
-It’s possible that you’ll change item and trigger the method even before the view has loaded, so we'll need to call loadViewIfNeeded() to guarantee that the view is loaded and its outlets are connected.
+Whenever we switch the item, we want the UI to refresh itself and update the details displayed in the outlets.
+It’s possible that we'll change item and trigger the method even before the view has loaded, so we'll need to call loadViewIfNeeded() to guarantee that the view is loaded and its outlets are connected.

 Let's connect the outlets now.
 In Main.storyboard, right-click the Detail View Controller object from the Document Outline to display the list of outlets, and hook up each of the relevant outlets to their respective labels.